leliel12/talks/vvv2016/carpyncho/poster.rst

 adequate for large databases (~1 PetaByte) and because PostgreSql is open-source, thua ensuring support with evolving versatility.

-For calculation purposes Carpyncho is layored on-top of a scientific- python library stack that includes:
+For calculation purposes Carpyncho is layered on-top of a scientific- python library stack that includes:

 - Numpy & Scipy: for Numerical calculations
-- Astropy: for Procesing of Fits tables, astrometric and photometric calculations
+- Astropy: for Processing of Fits tables, astrometric and photometric calculations
 - PyAstronomy: for GLS, PDM and time conversion algorithms
 - AstroML & Scikit-learn: for machine learning algorithms